-Commission/Board Member Printed Name: Regular Commission/Board Meetings Per Diem Election (Commission/Board Meetings) ☐ YES, I would like to receive \$75 per diem for attendance at full Commission/Board meetings. (automatically paid by agency) NO, I would not like to receive \$75 per diem for attendance at full Commission/Board meetings.
-Travel Expense Election (Commission/Board Meetings) Qualifying Committee Meetings Per Diem Election (Qualifying Committee Meetings) NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
-YES, I would like to be reimbursed for travel expenses incurred at qualifying Committee meetings.
-(Commission/Board Member must submit documentation each time.)
-1 NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
-Elections may be updated at any time by simply executing a new form to replace the one on file.
-Signature: Date: Commissioner / Board Member
+Board Member Name Board Meetings: Per Diem Election (Board Meetings) YES, I would like to receive \$75 per diem for attendance at full Board meetings. ■ NO, I would not like to receive \$75 per diem for attendance at full Board meetings.
+Travel Expense Reimbursement Election (Board Meetings) YES, I would like to receive travel expense reimbursements 1 for attendance at full Board meetings. \square NO, I would not like to receive travel expense reimbursements 1 for attendance at full Board meetings.
+Qualifying Committee Meetings: Per Diem Election (Qualifying Committee Meetings) ☐ YES, I would like to receive \$75 per diem for attendance at qualifying Committee meetings. ■ NO, I would not like to receive \$75 per diem for attendance at qualifying Committee meetings.
+Travel Expense Reimbursement Election (Qualifying Committee Meetings) YES, I would like to receive travel expense reimbursements 1 for attendance at qualifying Committee meetings. ■ NO, I would not like to receive travel expense reimbursements 1 for attendance at qualifying Committee meetings. lated at any time by simply o replace the current form.
+Date this election is effective: Signed: Date:

-&lt;sup>1 All travel expenses are reimbursed only as allowed under state and Comptroller rules.
-Travel reimbursement forms and supporting documentation (receipts) must be submitted before reimbursement can be made.
+1 All travel expenses are reimbursed only as allowed under statute and Comptroller rules.